-This is the decision of the State Hearing Officer resulting from a fair hearing for hearing was held in accordance with the provisions found in Chapter 700 of the Office of Inspector General Common Chapters Manual.
-This fair hearing was convened on October 23, 2024, on an appeal filed on October 2, 2024.
+This is the decision of the State Hearing Officer resulting from a fair hearing for REMOVED This hearing was held in accordance with the provisions found in Chapter 700 of the Office of Inspector General Common Chapters Manual.
+This fair hearing was convened on February 20, 2025.

-The matter before the Hearing Officer arises from the September 19, 2024, determination by the Respondent of the Appellant's monthly Supplemental Nutrition Assistance Program (SNAP) allotment.
+The matter before the Hearing Officer arises from the December 19, 2024, decision by the Respondent to deny the Appellant's application for Medicare Premium Assistance benefits and the determination of the Appellant's monthly Supplemental Nutrition Assistance Program allotment.